samuelreichor/craft-nuxt-starter/README.md

 ### 5. Set env vars

-To fetch from nuxt to a self signed ddev server you have to use `NODE_TLS_REJECT_UNAUTHORIZED=0`.
+To fetch from nuxt to a self-signed ddev server you have to use `NODE_TLS_REJECT_UNAUTHORIZED=0`.
 To use it just activate the `.env.example` by deleting the `.example` in the file name.

 ## More Information